aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 I have two general recomendations regarding the usage of global.json with any .NET Core project:

-+ Always add a global.json file to your projects to control the SDK version used by the CLI, specially when you install multiple versions of the framework on your system.
-This will allow every project to use its own .NET Core version regardless of the default instaled version or versions used in other projects.
++ Always add a global.json file to your projects to lock the SDK version used by the CLI, especially when you install multiple versions of the framework on your system.
+This will allow every project to use its own .NET Core version regardless of the default installed version or versions used in other projects.
 So for example if you install the latest preview version of the framework on your system, your existing projects can still use the older version specified by their local global.json files.

 + Always create a global.json file before using the CLI to generate a new project.
 This way, the project scaffolding uses the .NET Core version specified in global.json when creating the inital project  files.